Assess breach of contract damages: 10 steps

 Just because you have been the victim of a breach of contract, does that mean you are entitled to breach of contract damages – and if so, how much will they be?
 It is critical, before beginning a claim, to evaluate realistically what it might be worth.

-Most people are aware when a breach of contract has occurred and that an award of damages could arise but few know how the award of damages will be made up.
+Most people are aware when a breach of contract has occurred and that an award of damages could arise.
+But few know how the award of damages will be made up post termination.
 Few know whether you really will be compensated.
 An award of damages can be made up of various elements, some less obvious and less common than others.
 It is important for a party who has a claim for breach of contract against a defaulting party to consider any likely award of damages before issuing a claim.
 We can then check whether the claim is worthwhile.

 Damages are usually awarded to an injured party to compensate for any loss suffered as a result of the defaulting party’s actions or non-actions.
 However, on rare occasions damages can be assessed on a non-compensatory basis.
 The purpose of an award of damages for breach of contract is to put the injured party in the position it would have been in had the contract been performed.